the-Jinxist/golang-backend-masterclass/README.md

 Day 32: Added authorization test changes to the transfers and account test files.
 Started working on pushing a release version into the wild.
         Using a multistage docker image file to make this happen.
         We called `docker build -t simplebank:latest .`

+Day 33: Learning how to connect two stand-alone container.
+    1. First method was finding a way to manually connect these containers using the IP address of the other container.
+This IP address could be foubd using the `docker container inspect <container-id or image name>`
+    2. Second method, the preferrable one was the Network method.
+Creating a network in which both containers would be connected
+    Networks can be created using `docker network create <network-name>` The we add containers to a network using `docker network connect <network-name> <container-name or container id>` The we ran the image for the new simple bank project we created using the multistage on the same network using the following complicated command:
+        `docker run --name simplebank --network bank-network -p 8080:8080 -e GIN_MODE=release -e DB_SOURCE="postgresql://root:secret@postgres-learning1:5432/simple_bank?sslmode=disable" simplebank:latest`